mohamamdsajadi/bbb-transcription-bot/README.md

      cp .env_example .env
      ```

     - Open the `.env` file and configure the necessary environment variables as per your setup.
+In particular set `STT_WS_URL` to the WebSocket endpoint of your speech-to-text engine.

 3. **Start the Application:**